 Meanwhile Russian companies withdraw billions from west, fearful that any US sanctions over the Crimean crisis could lead to an asset freeze.
 Sberbank and VTB, Russia’s giant partly state-owned banks, as well as industrial companies, such as energy group Lukoil, are among those repatriating cash from western lenders with operations in the US.

 On the bottom line the referendum does matter.
 If the result is that most people in Crimea want to join Russia so this can help to find a deal between U.S., the present government and Russia.
 A win-win face saving solution could be that Crimea will be annexed to Russia and as compensation Ukraine will get e.g. cheaper gas deal, most oligarchs can keep their loot, the ordinary people can get at best relatively stable conditions for a while and U.S. a puppet government in Kiev.
 The most important outcome could be that the battle moves from verge of war to political and economic fields.

-Welcome to AriRusila's BalkanPerspective - a personal perspective on events in western Balkans.
-Topics of interest: Serbia, Kosovo province, Balkans, the Great Middle East, EurAsia, EU enlargement, EEAS, crisis management, conflicts and geopolitics
+Welcome to AriRusila's Conflicts [ex-BalkanPerspective] - a personal perspective on events in western Balkans and Mideast.
+Topics of special interest: Serbia, Israel and geopolitics.

 Ari RUSILA's Resume

-Ari Rusila is a development project management expert, blogger and freelancer from Finland with a special interest in the Balkan region and the Great Middle East.
+Ari Rusila is a development project management expert, blogger and freelance political analyst from Finland with a special interest in the Balkan region and the Great Middle East.
 His other interests include civil crisis management issues, conflicts and geopolitics.

 2008- Present Freelancer, main blog AriRusila's BalkanBlog.
 Member e.g. of Atlantic-Community org., PES activists and Peace and Collaborative Development Network